-Fall in Virginia is one of the most beautiful times of the year, and I believe that's why my husband and I came to love it so much.
-We grew up in Iowa, and we're still Cyclone fans deep down, but Virginia is home for us.
-We've called Virginia home for 23 years now which is so hard to believe.
-I was just starting my teaching career at the time, and we'd just gotten married the year before.
+Fall in Virginia is one of the most beautiful times of the year, and I believe that’s why my husband and I came to love it so much.
+We grew up in Iowa, and we’re still Cyclone fans deep down, but Virginia is home for us.
+We’ve called Virginia home for 23 years now which is so hard to believe.
+I was just starting my teaching career at the time, and we’d just gotten married the year before.
 We had no children, and we got to spend our weekends hiking and camping in the mountains, water-skiing at the lake, and exploring this beautiful state.
-Life was so carefree back then (and if you're newly married without children...enjoy the quiet time you have together!!)
-I think that's why I love this season so much today, and we've really enjoyed sharing our love of fall with our children.
-Not all children get to experience all that nature has to offer though, so we as teachers may wish to weave fall fun into our instructional day.
+Life was so carefree back then (and if you’re newly married without children…enjoy the quiet time you have together!!)
+I think that’s why I love this season so much today, and we’ve really enjoyed sharing our love of fall with our children.
+In this post, I’ll share some of my favorite fall books and resources you’ll love too.

 When I think of fall literature, so many books come to mind.
 I will highlight a few of my favorites and authors.
 For kindergarten through second grade, the highlight of course is Halloween, but they also enjoy exploring pumpkins, apples, bats, spiders, leaves, squirrels, Veteran’s Day, school routines, football, and life cycles.

 Lois Ehlert has written quite a few wonderful books for the primary grades, and the text is fairly controlled.
 I love the beautiful photographs she uses in her books and even the feel of the pages.
 Nuts to You, Red Leaf, Yellow Leaf, and Leaf Man are three to put on your list.